Couples Therapy NJ – Marriage Counseling Specialist: Garrett Coan, LCSW

 As a result of your failed attempts at bridging the gap, a sense of disconnection and alienation has set in.
 At some point, you’ve reached the stage where you just can’t be open with your partner about your true thoughts and feelings.
 You are too defensive and afraid of getting hurt.
 You wind up resigned to your fate, feeling dejected, lonely and frustrated.
 It doesn’t have to be this way!

-As your marriage counselor, I can help the two of you learn the necessary communication skills to repair and deepen your connection.
-Let me show you the way in my marriage counseling NJ practice.
+As your couples therapist, I can help the two of you learn the necessary communication skills to repair and deepen your connection.
+Let me show you the way in my couples therapy NJ practice.

 Is Infidelity Ruining Your Relationship?

 Discovery of infidelity triggers shock and anger which then leads to a powerful sense of betrayal, rejection and shame.
-As your marriage counselor, I will validate and support both of you, helping you process and work through feelings of hurt, anger, sadness and guilt.
-In my marriage counseling NJ practice, I help the couple identify and fix the flaws in their relationship that led to the affair.
+As your couples therapist, I will validate and support both of you, helping you process and work through feelings of hurt, anger, sadness and guilt.
+In my couples therapy NJ practice, I help the couple identify and fix the flaws in their relationship that led to the affair.

 Do You Find Yourself Holding Onto Grudges and Resentment?

-If you or your partner hold grudges in your marriage, it is a sign of dissatisfaction and instability in the relationship.
-The strength of a marriage depends on both partners’ ability to forgive one another.
-In my marriage counseling NJ practice, I help couples work through their anger and hurt so they can truly forgive and let go.
+If you or your partner hold grudges in your relationship it is a sign of dissatisfaction and instability.
+The strength of a relationship depends on both partners’ ability to forgive one another.
+In my couples therapy NJ practice, I help couples work through their anger and hurt so they can truly forgive and let go.

-It is only natural that couples won't agree on everything.
+It is only natural that couples won’t agree on everything.
 However, if disagreements are hardly ever discussed in a rational and compromising tone, feelings of positivity and warmth in the relationship will dissipate.
 If you or your partner feels disrespected or patronized when expressing their opinion, then you need help learning more effective communication skills.
-In my marriage counseling NJ practice, I help couples develop a greater ability to validate, negotiate and compromise.
-As your marriage counselor, I will also show you how to "agree to disagree" while maintaining a tone of mutual respect.
+In my couples therapy NJ practice, I help couples develop a greater ability to validate, negotiate and compromise.
+As your couples therapist, I will also show you how to “agree to disagree” while maintaining a tone of mutual respect.

-Are Arguments Over Money Eating Away at Your Marriage?
+Are Arguments Over Money Eating Away at Your Relationship?

 Oftentimes a relationship is negatively impacted by conflicts over money.
 Couples frequently differ in their views of money, including spending and saving habits.
 One partner may be frugal and cautious in their purchasing decisions, worried about squandering their resources.
 The other partner may be more spontaneous and liberal in their purchases, viewing money as a means to enjoy life in the here and now.

 Another potential pitfall involves couples becoming territorial and possessive over their money, arguing over who is paying more of the household expenses.
-In my marriage counseling NJ practice, I can help the two of you understand and work through the challenging issues of money and finance.
+In my couples therapy NJ practice, I can help the two of you understand and work through the challenging issues of money and finance.

 Are Your Children Caught in the Middle?